 Following that six-week period, oral chemotherapy is taken by the patient five days a month for up to a year.

-A recent innovation in the fight against brain cancer is technology referred to as tumor treatment fields, which provides a patient with a wearable device one can place on their heads 24 hours a day.
-Optune sends a low-voltage alternating current through the head that disrupts DNA’s ability to form new DNA, which is how every tumor grows.
+A recent innovation in the fight against brain cancer is technology referred to as tumor treatment fields, which provides a patient with a wearable device one can place on their head 24 hours a day.
+A low-voltage alternating current is transmitted through the head, disrupting DNA’s ability to form new DNA, which is how every tumor grows.
 Lawler said this device may be even more important than chemotherapy for those with certain types of brain tumors.

 For smaller, slow-growing or more circumscribed tumors in the brain, a technology called Gamma Knife is a possible treatment.

 “Gamma Knife gives the patient 192 very small radiation treatments all at once instead of larger beams spread over several weeks,” Lawler said.
 “These are small beams of radiation the exact size of the tumor that target the tumor and minimize exposure for the rest of the brain.”